getzep/docs.getzep.com/docs/deployment/quickstart.md

 docker-compose up
 ```

-This will start a Zep server on port `8000`, an NLP server on port 8080, and a Postgres database on port `5432`.
+This will start a Zep server on port `8000`, and NLP and database server backends.

 !!!
 Warning "Configure Server Authentication"